 The Chief Information Officer is responsible for the review of this policy every four years (or whenever circumstances require immediate review).

-Neither the University of Southern Mississippi (Southern Miss) nor iTech is responsible for the content of any off-site pages that are referenced by or that reference the Southern Miss InfoSec Web Site.
+The University of Southern Mississippi (USM) is not responsible for the content of any off-site pages that are referenced by or that reference the USM web site.

-Neither Southern Miss nor iTech is responsible for any defamatory, offensive, misleading or illegal conduct of other users, links or third parties, and the risk of injury from the foregoing rests entirely with the user.
+USM is not responsible for any defamatory, offensive, misleading or illegal conduct of other users, links or third parties, and the risk of injury from the foregoing rests entirely with the user.

-Links from the Southern Miss InfoSec Web Site to other sites, or from other sites to the Southern Miss InfoSec Web Site, do not constitute an endorsement by Southern Miss or iTech.
+Links from the USM web site to other sites, or from other sites to the USM web site, do not constitute an endorsement by USM.

 It is the responsibility of the user to evaluate the content and usefulness of information obtained from other sites.
-All information provided by the Southern Miss InfoSec Web Site is made available to provide immediate access for the convenience of faculty, staff and students of Southern Miss.
-While iTech believes the information is reliable, human or mechanical error remains a possibility.
-Therefore, Southern Miss and iTech do not guarantee the accuracy, completeness, timeliness, or correct sequencing of information.
-Neither Southern Miss, iTech, nor any sources of the information shall be responsible for errors or omissions, or for the use of, or results obtained from the use of, the information.
+All information provided by the USM web site is made available to provide immediate access for the convenience of faculty, staff, and students of USM.
+While USM believes the information is reliable, human or mechanical error remains a possibility.
+Therefore, USM does not guarantee the accuracy, completeness, timeliness, or correct sequencing of information.
+USM shall not be responsible for errors or omissions, or for the use of, or results obtained from the use of, the information.

-Reference to any specific commercial products, processes, or services by trade name, trademark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favoring by Southern Miss, iTech, or its affiliates.
+Reference to any specific commercial products, processes, or services by trade name, trademark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favoring by USM or its affiliates.

 Amendments: Month, Day, Year – summary of changes